 - Autonomic disorder

-- Cerebellar ataxia is another rare manifestation of systemic lupus erythematosus
+- Cerebellar ataxia and multiple sclerosis are other rare manifestations of systemic lupus erythematosus

 Traditional Treatments for Lupus

-TREATMENT PRECAUTIONPatients Diagnosed with Lupus have many different symptoms and types of pain in multiple areas of concerns.
-To qualify for our treatment all patients must be provide recent Blood, urine and radiology scans.
-Patients with congenital diagnosis will not qualify for this treatment.
-Our doctors will need to review your previous lab results and diagnosis before determining eligibility to travel to Thailand for treatment.
+TREATMENT PRECAUTIONS & RISKSPatients Diagnosed with Lupus have many different symptoms and types of pain in multiple areas of concerns.
+To qualify for our treatment all patients must provide recent Blood, urine and radiology scans.
+DNA testing Neonatal lupus erythematosus (NLE) is advised.
+Our medical team will need to review your previous lab results and diagnosis before determining eligibility to travel to Thailand for treatment.

 Autoimmune diseases respond particularly well to a blend of enhanced mesenchymal stem cells to mainly to their immunosuppressive properties.
-The most valuable component of this new lupus treatment is isolated and cultured allogeneic MSC+ cells can be seen on its effect on inhibit T-cell proliferation and dendritic cells.
+The most valuable component of this new lupus treatment are isolated and cultured allogeneic MSC+ cells that use the process of homing to areas needed and help with T-cell + dendritic cell proliferation.
 MSC+ cells are the safest and most natural treatment for lupus and autoimmune diseases.
 MSC+ cells help in the production of healthy CD4+, CD25+ & regulatory T cells.

 General Treatment Overview

-- Total Number of MSC+ Stem Cell Infusions: 2-6 Infusions of Clinical Grade MSC+ Hematopoietic Mesenchymal Stem cells (per Treatment stage requirement)
+- Total Number of MSC+ Stem Cell Infusions will depend on patient needs.
+Total MSC+ Hematopoietic Mesenchymal Stem cells (per Treatment stage protocol)

 - Rehabilitation Post Treatment: Physical Rehabilitation in Bangkok is optional but highly recommended.
 Complete physical rehab services post-therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.